xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 Apparently, forgetting to delete it wasn't a one-time concern.

 More importantly, the conversation later turned to credentials.
 Mora asked another crew member for their FTP password after losing it.
 The response contained an encoded string and explicitly identified it as Mora's password.
-Mora then revealed another security problem, her beloved password had been used everywhere since 2011.
+Mora then revealed another security problem, she'd apparently been using the same password since 2011.

 ![Internal messages revealing credentials](Sisterhood-Images/message-creds.png)